viridian-project/composer-network/open-questions.md

 # Open questions:

+ * Identify users by their user name?
+User name must be unique?
+Could also create a unique ID for each user (e.g. on StackOverflow, it's an integer number), so that the user name can be changed at will and must not be unique.
+But github does not follow this path: User name cannot be changed and probably must be unique.
+ * What if user wants to change their user name?
+Users are identified by their user name, so it may be a problem to change that name.
+They also cannot open a new account under the desired name if their passport is used to ensure that every person only has one account.
  * Are we happy with the edit conflict resolution?
 (While asset is under review, no other change can be proposed, it is locked.
 When a user starts editing while another user already edits and submits first, the second user is notified